 Keeping the Waistline Trim

-Some or all of the exercise videos in this article can help you reduce the size of your waistline.
-However, you will also want to change your diet from fatty junk food to a predominantly vegetarian diet.
+Some or all of the eight exercise videos in this article can help you reduce the size of your waistline.
+However, you will also want to change your diet from fatty junk food and sweet soda drinks to a predominantly vegetarian diet and pure water.
 Once you have found your waistline you’d sure be a fool to lose it again and expose yourself to a high risk of diabetes and heart disease.
 So why not bookmark this page so you can come back to it every day and progressively learn the moves in these carefully selected videos.